-- statements therefore give an overall picture of all of the Council's financial activities and the resources employed in carrying out those activities. - 9.4 The Council has assessed its group boundary for 2019/20 and has identified two subsidiaries that are considered to be material and have therefore been consolidated into its group accounts.
+- statements therefore give an overall picture of all of the Council's financial activities and the resources employed in carrying out those activities. - 9.4 The Council assessed its group boundary for 2019/20 and identified two subsidiaries considered to be material.
+These have therefore been consolidated into the group accounts.
 They are the two wholly owned companies, the MioCare Group Community Interest Company (CIC) and the Unity Partnership Limited. - 9.5 As subsidiary entities, Miocare Group CIC and the Unity Partnership Limited have been consolidated on a line by line basis with all intra-group transactions and balances removed.
-The Group Accounts therefore consist of a CIES, MiRS, Balance Sheet and Cash Flow Statement and explanatory notes.
+The Group Accounts therefore consist of a CIES, MiRS, Balance Sheet and Cash Flow Statement and explanatory notes and are presented in Section 5 of the 2019/20 Statement of Accounts.
+Changes from the draft Statements wholly reflect adjustments to the Councils CIES and Balance Sheet as explained above.